 |No Tech||Light/Low-Mid Tech||High Tech|

 When determining an appropriate AAC tool or device, best practice includes using a comprehensive team approach.
-Speech language pathologists, physical therapists, occupational therapists, teachers, paraprofessionals, parents, and the learners can all provide valuable input in determining the language/symbols, positioning, and assistive technology that could support the learner in becoming an autonomous communicator.
+All members of the learner's IEP team, including the learner, can provide valuable input in determining the language/symbols, positioning, and assistive technology that could support the learner in becoming an autonomous communicator.